OmarReda/Discovery/README.md

   ## Sass
   * Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.
 SassScript is the scripting language itself.
 Sass consists of two syntaxes.
 The original syntax, called "the indented syntax," uses a syntax similar to Haml.
-  * I learned how to use Sass from freecodecamp free Sass Course
+  * I learned how to use Sass from freecodecamp free Sass Course.
   * [Course Link](https://www.youtube.com/watch?v=_a5j7KoflTs) - [Getting started with Sass](https://sass-lang.com/)
   <p align="center">
     <img src="https://res.cloudinary.com/djvh0aebv/image/upload/c_scale,w_200/v1594731180/1_Fk9lVjzWan0OgYa828emhw_niiq1h.png">